Blacks at Monticello

 with a fervor of being sold as a wife to one tribe that chewed a drug that

 made them angry.
 These men had killed so many of their wives and each

-others wives so they had to buy new wives a lot.
+others wives that they had to buy new wives often.
 (Maybe that is the

-drug Khat or even coffee which grow wild there too.)
+drug Khat or even coffee which grows wild there too.)

 Her tribe was